Getting things done at Elastic is a collaborative effort.

 When you click on the “New pull request”, you’ll be greeted by our pull request template.

 This template will give you the guidance that will help your PR get through the first review, so be sure to read through it since each product has its own set of criteria and documentation.
-The template will give you guidance that will help your PR get through the first review.

 Make sure to avoid these common mistakes when submitting: